gbif/key-value-store/kvs-rest-clients/README.md

 # kvs-rest-clients

 This module contains GBIF REST clients to access GBIF API resources.
 All clients are implemented using [Feign](https://docs.spring.io/spring-cloud-openfeign/docs/current/reference/html/) and [Jackson](https://github.com/FasterXML/jackson-dataformat-xml).
+This is a java 11 library, using spring boot 2.

 To create an instance of a Rest client, a [ClienConfiguration](src/main/java/org/gbif/rest/client/configuration/ClientConfiguration.java) is required, for example"